Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 ## Muscular Training Principles

+Most will be anaerobic (without the presence of oxygen).
+For muscular hypertrophy goals, a rest interval of 2-5 minutes is recommended for full recovery of ATP.

 Be aware of delayed-onset muscle soreness (DOMS): exceptionally challenging training sessions are typically associated with several days of muscle fatigue and weakness, they may not lead to larger and stronger muscles.